 Recording piano and vocals at Sigur Ros’ studio in Iceland for the album

 “Leaving April”, released 2015.

-Special guest performer for students of the Governments of Canada & Japan Official student exchange program.
+Special guest performer for student of the Governments of Canada & Japan student exchange program.

 Porteous handing over monies raised for Poppy Scotland after charity concerts Porteous organized in the U.K. Poppy Scotland provides financial and direct support for Veterans